auserj/Advanced_Programming_for_SAS/Combining Data Horizontally/README.md

 # Summary

-## Reviewing Terminology
-You can review definitions of terms that are important in this chapter.
-You can also review diagrams and descriptions of the various relationships between input sources for a table lookup operation.

 ## Working with Lookup Values Outside of SAS Data Sets
 You can use the IF-THEN/ELSE statement in the DATA step to combine data from a base table with lookup values that are not stored in a SAS data set.
 You can also use the FORMAT procedure or the ARRAY statement to combine data from a base table with lookup values that are not stored in a SAS data set.